nestoralonso/recetas-redux/README.md

 - [x] Add some responsive styling
 - [x] Test Firebase hosting
 - [x] Implement redirect for login
+- [ ] Normalize ingredients name when saving, ie, remove tildes and lowercase
 - [ ] Make a production bundle
 - [ ] Make the recipes hub use the REST api
-- [ ] Explain better why is getting those search results, ex: searching for 'b': also finds 'tocineta' because one of its locs is 'beicon'
+- [ ] Fix the ingredient search UI a little, by making more clear why is showing those search results, ex: searching for 'b': also finds 'tocineta' because one of its locs is 'beicon'
 - [ ] Complete ingredient CRUD
 - [ ] Complete recipe CRUD
 - [ ] Implement logout